KristofferK/SafariBooksOffline/README.md

 ## The journey
 This project is going to be all about the journey, and not so much about the destination.
 We'll try to document the journey through a diary and of course through our Git commits.
-Maybe someday we'll make a blog, where the journey can me documented more thorough.
+Maybe someday we'll make a blog, where the journey can be documented more thorough.

 ## Decisions, decisions
 Backend language and framework.
 We've thought of four different langauges/frameworks, that we see suitable for this small project.